• Skip to primary navigation

 7. Invesco MSCI Sustainable Future ETF (ERTH)

-While clean energy companies make up a large portion of the Invesco MSCI Sustainable Future ETF’s portfolio, the fund focuses on a broad portfolio.
-A clean energy investment offered by ERTH allows investors to invest without committing their entire funds to one sector.
-The diversification plan of the fund involves diversifying its portfolio into sustainable businesses.
+While clean energy companies comprise many of the Invesco MSCI Sustainable Future ETF’s portfolio, the fund focuses on a broad portfolio.
+ERTH offers a clean energy investment option that allows investors to invest without committing their entire funds to one sector.
+The fund’s diversification plan involves diversifying its portfolio into sustainable businesses.

 The fund’s assets under management total $470.88 million, and its expense ratio is 0.68%.
 This fund generally invests not less than 90% of its total assets in securities that make up the Index.
 Those companies included in the index focus on offering products or services that use global resources more efficiently to contribute to a more environmentally sustainable economy.